Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning: Experiment

 \subsection{Experimental Setup}

 We compare the proposed SISL with 3 non-meta RL baselines: {\bf SAC}, which trains test tasks directly without using the offline dataset; {\bf SAC+RND}, which incorporates RND-based intrinsic noise for enhanced exploration; and {\bf SPiRL}, which learns skills from the offline dataset using Eq. (\ref{eq:spirl}) and trains high-level policies for individual tasks.
 Also, we include 4 meta-RL baselines: {\bf PEARL}, a widely used context-based meta-RL algorithm without skill learning; {\bf PEARL+RND}, which integrates RND-based exploration into PEARL; {\bf SiMPL}, which applies skill-based meta-RL using Eq. (\ref{eq:simpl}); and our {\bf SISL}.
 SISL's hyperparameters primarily follow \citet{nam2022simpl}, with additional parameters (e.g., temperature $T$) tuned via hyperparameter search, while other baselines use author-provided code.
+Although SISL introduces an additional improvement policy $\pi_{\text{imp}}$, we ensured a fair comparison by keeping the total amount of training and interaction the same.
+Specifically, in each iteration only half of the sampled meta-train tasks use $\pi_h$ and the other half use $\pi_{\text{imp}}$, so the total number of samples and policy updates does not exceed that of SiMPL.
 Results are averaged over 5 random seeds, with standard deviations represented as shaded areas in graphs and $\pm$ values in tables.